demmonico/docker-manager/README.md

 3) Copy or pull (via git for example) your project's code and data regarding the [DM's structure](#structure).

-Main project's files should be placed at `main` folder (accessible as main domain's name of the project e.g. `your_docker_manager.dev-server.com` - see [Automated installation](#automated-installation)).
+Main project's files should be placed at `projects/main` folder (accessible as main domain's name of the project e.g. `your_docker_manager.dev-server.com` - see [Automated installation](#automated-installation)).

-- put app's code to `main/app/src` folder
+- put app's code to `projects/main/app/src` folder
-- put app's data to `main/app/data` folder
+- put app's data to `projects/main/app/data` folder
-- put db's data to `main/db/data` folder
+- put db's data to `projects/main/db/data` folder

 Sub-project's files should be placed at `projects/your_sub_domain` folder (accessible as sub-domain e.g. `sub-domain.your_docker_manager.dev-server.com`).